mlysikov/repo/projects/data-reconciliation-using-python-db/readme.md

 3. Inserts and reads data using stored procedures on the database side, not write SQL statements in Python.

 Performance:
-1. Try a pure Python approach.
-I would make ADAPTER_DB, ADAPTER_FILE return iterators, and PROCESSOR inserts data into the database.
+1. Use generators to read data from the database and file.
-2. Read data from two adapters in parallel (2 threads).
+2. Use multithreading (the threading module) to read data from two adapters.
-3. Read data from two adapters in parallel and chunks (e.g. 4 threads per adapter).
-Something like DBMS_PARALLEL_EXECUTE in Oracle.